On Your Toes: Productions

 The first Broadway production, directed by C. Worthington Miner and choreographed by George Balanchine, opened on April 11, 1936, at the Imperial Theatre, where it ran for seven months, then transferred to the Majestic, for a total run of 315 performances.
 The cast included Ray Bolger (Junior), Tamara Geva (Vera Barnova), and Monty Woolley (Sergei Alexandrovitch).

 The London West End production opened on February 5, 1937, at the Palace Theatre, with Jack Whiting (Junior) and Vera Zorina (Vera Barnova).

-The first Broadway revival, directed by Abbott and choreographed by Balanchine, opened on October 11, 1954 at the 46th Street Theatre, where it ran for 64 performances.
+The first Broadway revival, directed by Abbott and choreographed by Balanchine, opened on October 11, 1954, at the 46th Street Theatre, where it ran for 64 performances.
 The cast included Vera Zorina, Bobby Van, Elaine Stritch, and David Winters.
-The original score was embellished with "You Took Advantage of Me."
+The original score was embellished with "You Took Advantage of Me," sung by Stritch.

 The second revival, directed by Abbott and choreographed by Donald Saddler, started in 1982 with national previews.
 One of the original cast members, Natalia Makarova, was injured during the preview at the John F. Kennedy Center in Washington, D.C.
 Valentina Kozlova filled in the role, and Leonid Kozlov, her former husband, replaced George de la Peña to complete the previews.
-After seven previews, the revival opened on March 6, 1983 at the Virginia Theatre with the original cast, where it ran for 505 performances.
+After seven previews, the revival opened on March 6, 1983, at the Virginia Theatre with the original cast, where it ran for 505 performances.
 The cast included Natalia Makarova, Christine Andreas, George de la Peña, George S. Irving, Dina Merrill, Philip Arthur Ross, Betty Ann Grove and Lara Teeter.
+Makarova won a Tony Award for Best Actress in a musical.

+Hans Spialek had orchestrated On Your Toes and several other Rodgers-and-Hart musicals in the 1930s; in 1982 he was engaged to reconstruct his original orchestrations for the revival.
+In 1983 he told the New York Times, "'On Your Toes' was 47 years ago.
+You know how much was lost, how much was trampled on, how much was smashed, how much you had to restore it?
+You might say I have a pretty good memory."
+He also reported, "You have no more real orchestral sound in musical comedy.
+I think it's those microphones—they ruin the natural color."

-The same production opened at the Palace Theatre, London on June 12, 1984, starring Natalia Makarova, Tim Flavin, Siobhan McCarthy and Honor Blackman; it received rave reviews and ran for 539 performances.
+The same production opened at the Palace Theatre, London on June 12, 1984, starring Natalia Makarova, Tim Flavin, Siobhan McCarthy and Honor Blackman; it received rave reviews and ran for 539 performances, closing on 17 October 1985, with its backing "angels" losing about 80% of their investments.